 If you do have undeveloped photos or any unidentified loose negatives, go ahead and get these printed out.
 Finding a place that develops pictures from negatives is getting scarce.

-My sister and I took ours to Walmart who had to send them out to a 3rd party vendor.
+My sister and I took ours to Walmart which had to send them out to a 3rd party vendor.
 We were able to get these both printed and put on CDs.
 I suggest doing the same.

 If you have damaged pictures and you would like to keep them, I suggest finding a photo restorer in your area.
 This can get expensive so make sure it is a photo you have to have.